Kate Kunkel

 ... and filled with healthy probiotics...

 I have received several requests for this recipe as people are looking for plant-based alternatives to yogurt.
 I love the flavor, but I have to say, it is a bit of work.
-Here in Ecuador, I buy the coconut milk and coconut water from street vendors, so I can make the milk very thick and creamy.
+Here in Ecuador, I buy coconuts or the meat and coconut water from street vendors, so I can make the milk very thick and creamy.
 If you are in North America or Europe, it might be a bit more difficult to get the consistency you desire, but it's well worth the experimentation.
 And even if it doesn't turn out as thick as you would like initially, you can still use it in place of milk in recipes or over oatmeal or .. wherever.
 It is amazing!

 This recipe is included in the "Vegan Basics" section of "Don't Let the Memories Fade", which is now available in paperback and eBook.